ZJU-Automated-Reasoning-Group/arlib/arlib/ml/smtgazer/README.md

-# SMTgazer
-Welcome to the homepage of SMTgazer!
+# SMTgazer: Machine Learning-Based SMT Solver Portfolio System

-SMTgazer is an effective algorithm scheduling based method for SMT solving.
-This repository includes the implementation of SMTgazer and the experimental results.
+SMTgazer is an effective algorithm scheduling method for SMT solving that uses machine learning to automatically select optimal combinations of SMT solvers for different problem categories and instances.

+## Overview

+SMTgazer works by:
+1. **Feature Extraction**: Extracting statistical features from SMT problems using MachSMT
+2. **Clustering**: Grouping similar problems using X-means clustering
+3. **Portfolio Optimization**: Using SMAC3 to find optimal solver combinations per cluster
+4. **Classification**: Assigning new problems to clusters and applying learned portfolios

 ## Datasets